Texas's 18th congressional district

 Texas's 18th congressional district of the United States House of Representatives includes much of inner city Houston and the surrounding area.
 It has been the Downtown Houston district since 1972.
-The current Representative from the 18th district is Sheila Jackson Lee.
+The district seat is currently vacant, but it was previously represented by Democrat Sylvester Turner before his death.

+History

 The district was first represented by Barbara Jordan, the first black woman elected to Congress from the South, who was praised by many for her powerful presence and oratorical skills.
+The district was represented by Sheila Jackson Lee from 1995 until her death in 2024, when the seat became vacant.
+Her daughter, Erica Lee Carter succeeded her for the unexpired term.
+Former Houston mayor Sylvester Turner then succeeded Carter before his death on March 5, 2025.
+A special election is scheduled for January 31, 2026.

 Since the district was moved to Houston in 1972, it has voted for a Democrat in every presidential election.
 The district gave George McGovern 69% in 1972 and Walter Mondale 72% in 1984.